In this 4-minute read:

 We’ve all heard of businesses paying for positive reviews, and many people create fake profiles online.
 So, how do you know if you can trust online reviews for the local businesses you research?

-Skepticism is good
+Skepticism about online reviews is good

 First, don’t feel bad if you are skeptical of a particular review or set of reviews.
 Fake reviews do exist, so you need to trust your instincts, and skepticism is constructive for helping you sort out the trustworthy reviews from those that aren’t.

 There are all kinds of sketchy practices that businesses use to game the review system, so if you feel that something is off, it’s probably because it is.